zuozhenggh/learning-library/data-management-library/exacs/dockerapp.md

 ![](./images/dockerApp/dbconfig.png " ")

-- Now the we'll deploy docker image.
+- Now we'll deploy docker image.

 NOTE: To check if the docker is installed run the below command